M13 Multiple Gun Motor Carriage: Early experiments

 In October 1940, development began to produce a vehicle in response to a long-standing requirement for an anti-aircraft vehicle to protect the U.S. Army's mechanized troop convoys from aerial attack.
-The first vehicle produced in the development of a half track with an anti-aircraft armament was the T1, which had two M2 machine guns on a Bendix machine gun mount—as used on jeeps—on a 4×4 truck.
+The first vehicle produced in the development of a half-track with an anti-aircraft armament was the T1, which had two M2 machine guns on a Bendix machine gun mount—as used on jeeps—on a 4×4 truck.
 The T1E1 had a power-operated Bendix mount, and the T1E2 a Maxson mount.
 The T1E3 had an electro-dynamic Glenn L. Martin Company aircraft-type turret.
 Evaluation of these test vehicles led to the T1E2 design being preferred.
 The T1E2 became the M16 half-track by replacing the M33 with the M45 mount and the M2 half-track chassis with the M3 half-track chassis.

 T1E4 and M13

 The next stage of development was to use the T1E2 configuration on the longer chassis of the M3 half-track, since it could store more ammunition.
-This vehicle, originally designated as the T1E4, was accepted into production as the M13 Multiple Gun Motor Carriage on 27 July 1942.
+This vehicle, originally designated as the T1E4, was accepted into production as the M13 multiple gun motor carriage on 27 July 1942.
 A total of 1,103 examples of this variant were produced from 27 July 1942 to 15 May 1943.
-Half of them (583) were converted into M16s by the White Motor Company before reaching the army.
+Half of them (583) were converted into M16s by White Motor Corporation before reaching the army.
 Deliveries began in late 1943.

 Service history

 The M13 served at the landing at Anzio with the VI Corps of the Fifth United States Army in January 1944.
 It was used as an anti-aircraft weapon during the initial landing and then later as a ground support weapon to repel heavy German panzer attacks on the beachhead.
-It was replaced three months later by the M16 Multiple Gun Motor Carriage in April 1944.
+It was replaced three months later by the M16 multiple gun motor carriage in April 1944.
 Only 139 examples were deployed overseas by the U.S. Army.

 Ten were transferred to the United Kingdom under Lend-Lease.